juju/docs/src/en/caas.md

 ## CAAS-specific workflow

-Here we discuss how a Juju workflow and be different in a CAAS environment.
+Here we discuss how a standard Juju workflow may be different in a CAAS environment.

 ### Commands